What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 What is Title X?

-The federal family planning program, known as "Title Ten," is named for its section in the federal Public Health Service Act.
+The federal family planning program, known as "Title X," is named for its section in the federal Public Health Service Act.
 It became law in 1970, three years before the Supreme Court legalized abortion in Roe v.
 Wade.
-The original bill was sponsored by then Rep. George H.W.
+The original bill was sponsored by then-Rep. George H.W.
 Bush, R-Texas, and signed into law by President Richard Nixon.

 The program provides wellness exams and comprehensive contraceptive services, as well as screenings for cancer and sexually transmitted diseases for both women and men.